ahgroup/DSAIDE/cran-comments.md

 There were no errors and warnings.

-There was 1 NOTE:
+There were 2 NOTES:

+Note 1:

+checking installed package size ...
+NOTE installed size is  5.3Mb sub-directories of 1Mb or more:
+    media       2.2Mb
+    shinyapps   2.7Mb

+The package has diagrams/figures of the implemented simulation models which are shown as part of the documentation for each app.
+They take up some space.

+Note 2:

 * checking R code for possible problems ...
 NOTE
 generate_plots: no visible binding for global variable 'xvals'

-And several others of that sort.
-Seems to come from various dplyr and ggplot commands.
+And several further statements of that type.
+It sems to come from various dplyr and ggplot commands.
 Based on an online search, this seems to be a common issue.
-I found several suggested solutions to getting rid of the notes, but they all seemed like hacks, and it doesn't seem to affect anything, so I chose to ignore these notes.
+I found several suggested solutions to getting rid of the notes, but they all seemed like hacks, and it doesn't seem to affect anything.